khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 Consider using existing GitLab components (such as [button](/components/button), [pagination](/components/pagination), or [tabs](/components/tabs)) that already implement action tokens.
 These provide consistent styling and behavior without custom implementation.
 For more information on available components, see the [components overview](/components/overview).

-For form elements like inputs and selects, use `control.*` design tokens instead of action tokens.
+Form elements and user inputs should use `control.*` design tokens instead of action tokens.

 ### Patterns and matching